pepperkit/tabasco/README.md

 The arguments are:
 	 file 	 a file name
-	 size 	 an expected file size (in bytes by default) kb 	 a size will be read as KBytes mb 	 a size will be read as MBytes
+	 size 	 an expected file size (in bytes by default) kb 	 flag set a size unit as KBytes mb 	 flag set a size unit as MBytes

 Use "tabasco --help" for more information